-In the example the outer class OuterClass defines into itself as a member the class InnerClass.
-Non-static inner class methods have access to their own body this as well as the instance of outside class parent (through syntax this.parent, if the parent reference is added by the developer).
-In the example while creating the inner class, parent reference is set to constructor of the outer class.
+In the example, the outer class OuterClass contains the inner class InnerClass.
+By using the keyword this, the non-static inner class methods can access inner class members, as well as an instance of the outer class parent (through this.parent, if the parent reference is added as a parameter).

 If we run the above example, we will obtain the following result: